-This town is split in two by the Black Drin River, which gives the entire town a riverside vibe similar to that in Venice.
+This town is split in two by the Black Drin River, which gives the entire town a riverside vibe similar to Venice’s.
 With that being said, the architecture is entirely different from Italy’s canals.
-However, the atmosphere is quite similar with one striking difference: the people of Macedonia aren’t out to take your money; they simply want you to enjoy their town/ country.
+However, the atmosphere is quite similar with one striking difference: the people of Macedonia aren’t out to take your money; they want you to enjoy their town/ country.

 With numerous cafes and restaurants that seat people outside with unparalleled views along the riverfront, it will be hard for you not to enjoy and romanticize every evening in Struga.

 9. Maramures – Romania

 The best thing to do in Maramures is to relax.
-Enjoy the quiet life here, the nature charging your batteries, the good, natural food.
+Enjoy the quiet life here, the nature charging your batteries, and the good, natural food.
 There are not many corners around Europe so well preserved, which is something Maramures can take pride in.

-Besides relaxing, there are other things to do here and places to visit so that you can have a full experience.
+Besides relaxing, there are other things to do here and places to visit to have a full experience.
 One of the most popular things to do there is to visit the wooden churches.

 10. Plovdiv – Bulgaria

 The 2019 European Capital of Culture and second-largest city in Bulgaria, Plovdiv, is one of the country’s top tourist destinations and the eastern Balkans.

-Plovdiv has many things to do, primarily thanks to its incredibly long history and rich cultural heritage.
+Plovdiv has many things to do, primarily thanks to its long history and rich cultural heritage.

 Spread across seven hills in a fertile region in south-central Bulgaria, the area that now makes up Plovdiv has been inhabited for no less than 8,000 years.